There's... Johnny!: Premiere

 On April 27, 2017, the series held its world premiere during the Tribeca Film Festival at the SVA Theatre in New York City.
 Following a screening of the first episode, a conversation was held with creators Paul Reiser and David Steven Simon, executive producer David Gordon Green, and cast members Tony Danza, Ian Nelson, and Jane Levy.
 The conversation was moderated by journalist Bill Carter.

 Distribution

 On March 30, 2017, it was reported that the series would premiere on August 24, 2017.
 On August 9, 2017, it was announced that Seeso was shutting down and that the series would not premiere that month as previously announced.
 A week later, it was reported that NBCUniversal was actively searching for a new outlet for the series.
 On September 27, 2017, it was announced that Hulu had acquired the streaming rights to the series.
 On October 13, 2017, it was announced that the series would now premiere on Hulu on November 16, 2017.

-The seven episodes of the show are currently available on the Peacock service.